 When the natural lens becomes cloudy, causing decreased vision, we remove and replace it with a permanent intraocular lens implant to restore your sight.
 Cataract surgery is performed when the patient feels they can no longer see well enough to enjoy hobbies, have difficulty driving due to decreased vision and /or glare or are not able to do the things in life that are necessary.

 Multifocal lens implants are an optional lens implant that reduce or eliminate the need for glasses or contact lenses after cataract surgery.

-Dr. Morris is trained to recognize retinal diseases that require surgery, and to refer patients to a knowledgeable, well-trained vitreo-retinal surgeon if necessary.
+Our highly skilled Ophthalmologists are trained to recognize retinal diseases that require surgery, and to refer patients to a knowledgeable, well-trained vitreo-retinal surgeon if necessary.

 Glaucoma is an eye disease often associated with a buildup of internal eye pressure (intraocular pressure or IOP), which damages the optic nerve that transmits visual information to the brain.

 Glaucoma surgeries allow the natural fluid inside the eye to be vented away lowering intraocular pressure.

 Diabetic retinopathy, the most common diabetic eye disease, occurs when blood vessels in the retina change.
 Sometimes these vessels swell and leak fluid or even close off completely.
 In other cases, abnormal new blood vessels grow on the surface of the retina.
 Laser surgery can stop the growth of abnormal new vessels and reduce macular swelling.

 When an eye injury does occur, have an ophthalmologist or other medical doctor examine the eye as soon as possible, even if the injury seems minor at first.